SlytherSavior/Law-Firm-Website/README.md

 # MSP Firm Website

 Welcome to the MSP Firm's website repository.
-This project contains the HTML and CSS files for the official website of MSP Firm, Nepal's biggest law firm.
+This project contains the HTML and CSS files for the official website of MSP Firm, designed by Me! .

 ## Table of Contents